-- existing exposure situations (see Refs [26, 28]).
-Further guidance in this regard can be found in Refs - 2 [16, 17]. - 3 4.62.
+4.62.
 What is feasible to achieve in a given timeframe may differ from area to area.
-The application - 4 of different reference levels as benchmarks for the optimization process and for the termination the - 5 emergency exposure situation may be necessary in different geographical areas at the same time. - 6 Interested parties, including the public from the areas affected, should be informed about the rationale - 7 for such differences. - 8 Generic criteria and operational criteria - 9 4.63.
-Generic and operational criteria are concepts within the protection strategy that are to be used - to implement protective actions and other response actions in a nuclear or radiological emergency as - described in Refs [2, 5].
-Should the doses projected or received doses27 in an emergency exceed the - 12 generic criteria, protective actions and other response actions, either individually or in combination, - are to be implemented. - 14 4.64.
-GSR Part 7 [2] requires that governments develop national generic criteria for the full range of - protective actions and other response actions to be taken in an emergency response, which covers the - period from the start of an emergency until the point in time when the emergency is terminated. - Appendix II of GSR Part 7 [2] provides a comprehensive set of generic criteria to be considered when - developing the justified and optimized protection strategy at the national level including when - establishing the national generic criteria.
-The generic criteria given in Appendix II of GSR Part 7 [2] - are considered to be generically justified and optimized to prevent severe deterministic effects, to - 21 reduce the risk of stochastic effects, to mitigate the economic impact by providing a basis for the - 22 resumption of international trade and to guide the actions aimed at enabling the transition to an - 23 existing exposure situation. - 24 4.65.
-GSR Part 7 [2] establishes the generic criteria for enabling the transition to an existing - exposure situation to be the projected doses of 20 mSv effective dose per year and 20 mSv equivalent - dose to a foetus for the full period of in utero development. - 27 4.66.
-Should an emergency occur, prompt decision making is essential to allow the necessary - 28 emergency response actions to be implemented effectively.
-To facilitate this implementation, - 29 operational criteria should be developed on the basis of the generic criteria to trigger specific - 30 emergency response actions, without the need for further assessments against the generic criteria and - 31 before substantial information on the situation is available.
-The operational criteria used in the - 32 emergency phase include observable conditions on the site, emergency action levels (EALs), and - 33 operational intervention levels (OILs).
-Further guidance on the criteria to be implemented in - emergency preparedness and response can be found in Ref.
-[5]. - 35 4.67.
-During the transition phase, OILs based on the generic criteria for enabling the transitioning to - an existing exposure situation (see para.
-4.65) should be used as a tool to support: - 37 Decision making on lifting or adapting protective actions, including the determination of what - protective actions may need to be lifted, when this might happen and to whom it may apply. - Implementation of activities to enable the termination of the emergency exposure situation by providing basis to guide simple dose reduction activities.
+The application of different reference levels as benchmarks for the optimization process and for the termination the emergencyenabling the transition to an existing exposure situation may be necessary in different geographical areas at the same time.
+Interested parties, including the public from the areas affected, should be informed about the rationale for such differences.

+10 Generic criteria and operational criteria

+4.63.
+Generic and operational criteria are concepts within the protection strategy that are to be used to implement protective actions and other response actions in a nuclear or radiological emergency as described in Refs [2, 5].
+Should the doses projected or received doses29 in an emergency exceed the generic criteria, protective actions and other response actions, either individually or in combination, are to be implemented.

+16 Requirement 5 of GSR Part 7 [2] requires that governments develop national generic criteria 4.64. for the full range of protective actions and other response actions to be taken in an emergency 17 18 response, which covers the period from the start of an emergency until the point in time when the 19 emergency is terminated.
+Appendix II of GSR Part 7 [2] provides a comprehensive set of generic 20 criteria to be considered when developing the justified and optimized protection strategy at the 21 national level including when establishing the national generic criteria.
+The generic criteria given in 22 Appendix II of GSR Part 7 [2] are considered to be generically justified and optimized to prevent 23 severe deterministic effects, to reduce the risk of stochastic effects, to mitigate the economic impact by 24 providing a basis for the resumption of international trade and to guide the actions aimed at enabling 25 the transition to an existing exposure situation.

+4.65.
+GSR Part 7 [2] in its Appendix II establishes the generic criteria for enabling the transition to an existing exposure situation to be the projected doses of 20 mSv effective dose per year and 20 mSv equivalent dose to a foetus for the full period of in utero development.

+29 Should an emergency occur, prompt decision making is essential to allow the necessary 4.66.
+30 emergency response actions to be implemented effectively.
+To facilitate this implementation, 31 operational criteria should be developed on the basis of the generic criteria to trigger specific 32 emergency response actions, without the need for further assessments against the generic criteria and 33 before substantial information on the situation is available.
+The operational criteria used in the 34 emergency phase include observable conditions on the site, emergency action levels (EALs), and 35 operational intervention levels (OILs).
+Further guidance on the criteria to be implemented in 36 emergency preparedness and response can be found in Ref.
+[5].

+37 4.67.
+During the transition phase, OILs based on the generic criteria for taking specific protective 38 actions and other response actions and on the generic criteria (see para.
+4.65) for enabling the 39 transitioning to an existing exposure situation (see para.
+4.65), i.e. OIL{T_x} should be used as a tool to 40 support:

-27 For further details see Ref.
+29 For further details see Ref.
 [5].